United Lutheran Seminary is one seminary with two campuses.

 The programs and courses are designed in such a way that students are able to focus their studies to an individual campus.
 However, if students are interested in taking a course at the other location they are welcome to do so.

 More than 400 students are currently enrolled across all degree and certificate programs on both campuses and within the distributed learning community.

 If you are currently an undergraduate degree student in your final year, you can apply before you graduate.
 Please send us an official copy of your transcript(s) showing work completed.
 No student may start classes unless a final transcript has been received.

-Although it is wise to apply at least six months prior to your intended start date, to be considered for admission for the fall semester your application must be completed and ALL documents received by June 15th.
-Spring applications must be completed, and ALL documents received by November 15th.
+*Completed application, fee, essay, transcripts, background check, and references are due by June 1st for Fall and November 1st for Spring.
+It is wise to apply at least six months prior to your intended start date.
 After you begin the application process as new materials arrive you will be regularly notified of your application status by email.

 Yes.
 Whenever possible, full-time students, other than those on internship, are encouraged to take advantage of on-campus housing to facilitate their faith development within a community setting.
 Campus housing is available on both the Philadelphia and Gettysburg campus in a variety of forms.